phil61/ardulogger/README.md

 # ardulogger
-Arduino Data Logger
+## Arduino Data Logger
+***

-Simple datalogger that passively eavesdrops on a solar hot water controller
+A simple datalogger originally designed to passively eavesdrop on a solar hot water controller.